 Elle Style Awards 2016 (DK)

 Mindcraft16, Tom Dixon and HAY (Salone del Mobile)

 Hotel Joke (FR)

-New Designer Collection: Industrial Collection by Tom Dixon
+New Designer Collection: Industrial Landscape by Tom Dixon

 Renwick Grand Salon (U.S.A.)

 'On the Surface' exhibition by Metis

 Hotel Punta Tragara, Capri (IT)